Splitting the Gravitational Atom: Instabilities of Black Holes with Synchronized or Resonant Hair

 The parameter space of this model has been (partially) discussed in the literature~\cite{Herdeiro:2020xmb,Hong:2020miv}.
 As for BHsSH, for vanishing BH size (implying $r_H\rightarrow 0$), one finds (gauged) boson stars~\cite{Jetzer:1989av,Pugliese:2013gsa}.
 In their vicinity very hairy BHs exist.
 But unlike BHsSH, there is no $\Psi\rightarrow 0$ limit; RN BHs are disconnected from BHsRH.
 This can be understood from a linear $\Psi$ analysis around RN BHs: no superradiant \textit{instabilities} or bound states exist, under the resonance condition~\cite{Hod:2012wmy}.
 But non-linear bound states, \emph{$Q$-clouds}, on an RN background exist~\cite{Herdeiro:2020xmb}, amounting to studying a decoupling limit of~\eqref{lag2}; this justifies the self-interaction term therein, with coupling $\lambda$.
 The model thus admits very hairy, but not almost bald, BHs.

 Fixing illustrative values, $\lambda=2500,q=12$, Fig.~\ref{fig4}

 shows the total energy $E$ (inset), as well as the fraction of the energy in the scalar field $E_\Psi/E$ for sequences of solutions with fixed $r_H$, in terms of $\omega$~\footnote{We remark that there is also electromagnetic energy outside the horizon.}.
 The very hairy solutions always occur in the top branch (labeled 1) of the solutions curve.
-In~\cite{Herdeiro:2020xmb} the quantity $h\equiv 1-Q_H/Q$ was proposed as measure of hairiness in this model, where $Q_H,Q$ are the horizon and total charges, respectively.
+In~\cite{Herdeiro:2020xmb} the quantity $h\equiv 1-Q_H/Q$ was proposed as measure of hairiness in this model, where $Q_H$ and $Q$ are the horizon and total charges, respectively.
 This quantity becomes close to unity along branch 1, as $\omega\rightarrow 1$.

 The maximum of the scalar density is attained at some distance from the horizon -- Fig.~\ref{fig5} (first panel).
 A very hairy system can therefore be understood as a small charged particle inside a large (spherical) charged boson star.
-In a Newtonian analysis of such a system, considering an electrically charged star with mass and charge density $\rho_M,\rho_Q$ near the center, a particle with mass $m$ and charge $q$ is in an unstable equilibrium at the central point if $q\rho_Q>m\rho_M$.
+In a Newtonian analysis of such a system, considering an electrically charged star with mass and charge density $\rho_M$ and $\rho_Q$ near the center, a particle with mass $m$ and charge $q$ is in an unstable equilibrium at the central point if $q\rho_Q>m\rho_M$.
 The following evolutions support that a relativist analog of this condition applies for very hairy BHsRH.

 {\bf Non-linear dynamics of BHsRH.} RN BHs are linearly stable against scalar perturbations in the model described by Eq.~(\ref{lag2}), but numerical simulations have provided evidence that they turn out to be non-linearly (in the scalar field) unstable, with the end point being BHsRH~\cite{Zhang:2023qtn}.
 Such simulations suggest the stability of BHsRH under \textit{spherical} dynamics, which was assumed.
 This raises the question whether they are stable under more generic dynamics.
 To address this question, we again make use of the \texttt{Einstein Toolkit} infrastructure for performing evolutions as detailed above, including also the thorn \texttt{MagnetoScalar}~\cite{Jaramillo2024,Zilhao:2015tya}.
-Further details can be found in a follow up paper~\cite{Ferreira:2025}.
+Further details can be found in a follow-up paper~\cite{Ferreira:2026}.
+Details about the initial data, evolution equations and convergence studies, of this model and the previous one, are presented in Appendices C-E.